You already have a phone policy. It's just not working.

 Brand Colour options

-A lightweight, lockable pouch designed for everyday classroom use.
+Designed for everyday classroom use.

 -